Coarse vs Course: The Easy Explanation

-When to Use Coarse vs. Course
+When to Use Coarse vs Course

 The word “course” is noun meaning a plan of study or series of classes (as in an English course).
 It can also be a noun meaning a path (as in a course of action).
-“Course” is sometimes a verb meaning to run or move swiftly through or over (as blood coursing through veins).
+“Course” is sometimes a verb meaning to run or move swiftly through or over (as blood will course through veins).

-Examples of Coarse vs. Course
+Examples of Coarse vs Course

 - A coarse painting was drawn on the cave wall. (meaning rough or crude)

 - The blacksmith’s coarse language shocked Ma. (meaning rude or offensive)

 - She dusted the tops of the candies with coarse sugar. (meaning big pieces)

 - She took a course in welding at the local community college. (meaning a plan of study)